What Is Differential Fluid?

 When differential fluid levels are low, the gears will begin to grind, which can cause differential failures.

 Unlike motor oil, which works with an oil filter, differentials don’t have a filter.
-When a differential experiences unwanted friction, small metal shavings or pieces may appear and cause significant damage to the differential.
+When a differential experiences unwanted friction, small metal shavings or pieces may result and cause significant damage to the differential.

 Learn About Differentials at UTI